When and where do you have to wear a face covering?

 - People who are NOT fully vaccinated are required to wear a face covering in university spaces indoors, as well as outdoors when they cannot practice social distancing.
 This applies to all students, faculty, staff and visitors.

-- A “private room or space” is a room where a person is alone with the door closed and will not be required to wear a face covering.
-A cubicle is not considered a private space unless it has a door that is closed and cubicle walls of sufficient height to be above full head height.
-When the occupants head will extend beyond the top of the cubical, a face covering must be worn.
-Regardless of the presence of a door or cubicle wall height, a face covering is not required in one’s office or cube while eating or drinking, however, the occupant must be seated.
+- A “private room or space” is a room where a person is alone with the door closed.
+A cubicle is not considered a private space unless it has a door that is closed and cubicle walls of sufficient height that are above full head height.
+If the occupant’s head will extend beyond the top of the cubical, a face covering must be worn.
+Regardless of the presence of a door or cubicle wall height, a face covering is not required in one’s office or cubicle while eating or drinking, but the occupant must be seated.